junh1024/adt-fork/README.md

 > cd ../examples

 See the files examples/run_*.m for sample invocations.
-Most users create a 'run' file for their specific speaker
+Most users create a 'run' file for their specific speaker array.

 *Note:* There are still a few loose ends -- the performance plots (rE, directional error) work well only in MATLAB, and there needs to be bit